odysseyindia/odyssey-tours/content/english/tim/itineraries/the-brits-in-the-hills/_index.md

           Located close to Connaught Place, in the centre of New Delhi, this quiet, upmarket hotel has a fresh atmosphere with vivid, minimalist, stylish designs.
 The hotel has 3 restaurants including one serving authentic Japanese cuisine.

           There is a swimming pool, an excellent large spa, a fashion & lifestyle store and an art gallery.
         checkInDate: ''
         checkInTime: ''
         checkOutDate: ''
         checkOutTime: ''
         nights: ''
-  - day: 9
+  - day: 10
     item:
       - type: excursion
         url: >-
           /destinations/india/states/delhi/cities/delhi/excursions/transfer-from-hotel-to-international-airport/
-        title: Transfer from hotel to International airport
+        title: Transfer from your hotel to the international airport
-        content: ''
+        content: >-
+          Today, you have a departure transfer to the airport to board your onward flight.
         date: ''
         etd: ''
         duration: ''